richelbilderbeek/awk_course/docs/morning_session/when_to_use_awk.md

 !!!- info "Learning objectives"

-    - .
+    - Hear about the tools similar to `awk`

 ???- question "For teachers"

     Teaching goals are:

-    - The learners get an idea what AWK is
-      - The learners connect AWK with something they know
-      - The learners know the difference between the words AWK, Awk and `awk`
+    - Show the tools similar to `awk`
-    - The learners get an idea when to use AWK

-    Other goals are:

-    - .

     Lesson plan:

     * 5 mins: prior knowledge
     * 5 mins: presentation
-    * 15 mins: challenge
+    * ? mins: challenge
     * 5 mins: feedback

 ## Overview

-In this session, we learn about AWK.
+In this session, we learn about the tools similar to `awk`.

 ## Exercises